 - Workorder_Table INNER JOIN Operation_Table ON Workorder_Table.Id = Operation_Table.WoId

-- Filter (SQL WHERE Clause): A WHERE expression can be specified here to limit the records that are returned from the database.
-For example, this can be used to filter out completed jobs so that they do not appear in the schedule.
+- Filter (SQL WHERE Clause): A WHERE expression can be specified here to limit the records returned from the database.
+For example, this can filter out completed jobs so that they do not appear in the schedule.
 This is also useful when testing to reduce the size of the dataset returned, thus speeding up the tests.
 This WHERE Clause is applied to the actual import, the Browse Source Data function, and the browse of field data.
 Some simple WHERE expressions are listed below.
 Note that the "WHERE" itself should NOT be included.

 - Workorder_Table.Complete=False AND Workorder_Table.DueDate>1/1/2004

 - Browse Source Data: This displays the result set of selecting all fields in the Selected Table or FROM Expression, filtered by the WHERE Clause.
 This can be useful when determining which fields you would like to use or test your FROM or WHERE expressions.

 - Mappings for PlanetTogether: This table is where you specify the fields and/or expressions to be used to fill the PlanetTogether Properties:

 - Property: The property's name will be filled with the data specified in the "Source" column.

 - Type: The type of data that PlanetTogether expects for that Property.
 If possible, PlanetTogether will convert the data provided to the target type.
 However, this is not always possible, so errors can sometimes result if the returned data is an invalid type.

 - Required: Properties marked as Required must have their Source column filled in, or an error will result.
 The other values can be left blank, and default values will be used.